ArooSB/Zootopia-Api/README.md

 How to use the Animal Repository project:

-1. Clone the repository: ```bash git clone https://github.com/your-username/animal-repository.git cd animal-repository
+1. Clone the repository: ```bash git clone https://github.com/ArooSB/Zootopia-Api cd Zootopia-Api